 The Nationalist party leader, Adrian Delia - himself the subject of negative stories by Caruana Galizia - claimed the killing was linked to her reporting.
 "A political murder took place today," Delia said in a statement.
 "What happened today is not an ordinary killing.
-It is a rule of law which has been going on for the past four years."
+It is a consequence of the total collapse of the trust" in Scerri Herrera and "do not husband and three sons rule of law which has been going on for the past four years."